DasDouble/decentralisedAGI/README.md

 2.)
 The biggest danger in the world is not evilness, but stupidity (therefore this AGI solution needs access to maximum wisdom)

 ## Solution 1:
-3 Players exist: AGI itself, Nodes, Payer
+3 Players exist: AGI itself, Nodes, Payer.

-Payer pays AGI network to do XYZ, this gets checked by AGI Firewall, if passed: Nodes work to get the job done.
+Payer pays AGI network to do ..., this gets checked by AGI Firewall, if passed: Nodes work to get the job done.
 Nodes get payed.

 ![image](https://github.com/DasDouble/decentralisedAGI/assets/77044936/69e3c3b1-880f-48d1-a018-d4d355b4462e)